writing about the American Civil War, research resources list

 Writing a book about the Civil War may take you deep into descriptions of the armies and the battles they fought.
 If so, you may want to consult resources such as:

-Official Records of the War of the Rebellion – Officially titled A Compilation of the Official Records of the Union and Confederate Armies, this extensive collection, spanning 127 volumes, includes reports, correspondence, orders, and other primary documents from both Union and Confederate forces.
+Official Records of the War of the Rebellion at Ohio State University – This extensive collection, spanning 127 volumes, includes reports, correspondence, orders, and other primary documents from both Union and Confederate forces.

 A Compendium of the War of the Rebellion, Compiled and Arranged from Official Records – This digitized version of Frederick Dyer’s original 1908 Compendium of the War of the Rebellion contains information on the Union Army’s organization, regimental movements and assignments, battles, and casualty figures.